gherson/Exemplar/LOG.md

 * Single-example solving, supporting IF and FOR, publicly accessible at <http://repl.it/@gherson/Exemplar>, 2019-04-18

 # Log of work
+* 2019-09-09 Completed work started yesterday.
+4h
+* 2019-09-08 At the point unneeded, removing __example__ loop and the all-in-one unit test (in favor of many).
+2h
+* 2019-09-05 Organizing Exemplar-related material in OneNote.
+2h
 * 2019-09-04 Exemplar now considers multiple examples automatically (without need to manually create loops as in guess5.exem).
-Both examples of guess4.exem are used, tested, and working.
+As such, both examples of guess4.exem are used to create its solution.
 10h
 * 2019-08-26 Posted 8min video, solicited ML improvement ideas from CS7641 Machine Learning.
 1.5h
 * 2019-08-21 Unify single quoting handling.
 Exemplar.py's internal unit tests now all passing.
 2h
 * 2019-08-20 "Finished" reading the paper to pickup terms etc for starting my own.
 1h